NirmitSawant/LoginUIs/README.md

 ### Disclaimer
 _I havent used any extraordinary widgets even though i could have made the code smaller to look, tried to keep things as basic as possible and tried my best to excuete this UIs with the common widgets and give you all a sense that you can build your own decorations and designed widgets with all minimal basics._

+## Contributions:
+Welcomed to create your own new Login UI code for other applications.
+I will merge or label the good ones.
+Try to name the files under the name of application.
+Just keep it simple and happy contirubtion.

 _**!!Can suggest some challengling login UIs!!**_